 - Regarding Proof of Work mining, particularly on the Bitcoin blockchain, one day, miners will need to deal with the Tragedy of the Commons dilemma, which doesn’t exist in Proof of Stake networks.

 - Scalable transaction speeds & fees.

-- Solana’s fee structure is roughly 1 million transactions per $10 in fees.
+- Solana’s fee structure is roughly 1 million transactions per $10 fee.

-- To put that into perspective, Visa and Mastercard’s peak tps is around 50,000 during Christmas time.
+- To put that into perspective, Visa and Mastercard’s peak tps is around 50,000 during Christmas.

 Why Stake my SOL?